 What Is Multiple Sclerosis?

 - Multiple sclerosis (MS) is a chronic disease that affects the central nervous system.
 MS is thought to be an autoimmune disease.
-In MS, the body’s immune system produces cells and proteins (antibodies) that attack myelin, a fatty substance that protects nerve fibers.
+In MS, the body’s immune system produces an inflammatory response that attacks myelin, a fatty substance that protects nerve fibers.

 - The cause of MS is not known.
 It is not an inherited disease, but it appears that genetic factors make some people more susceptible to developing MS.

 - MS affects significantly more women than men.
-Most patients first notice symptoms between the ages of 20 - 50.
+Most people first notice symptoms between the ages of 20 - 50.

-- The course of MS varies among patients.
+- The course of MS varies among people.
 The disease may be mild, moderate, or severe.
-Most patients have the relapsing-remitting form of MS in which flare-ups (also called relapses or exacerbations) of symptoms are followed by periods of remission.
+Most people have the relapsing-remitting form of MS in which flare-ups (also called relapses or exacerbations) of symptoms are followed by periods of remission.

 - Symptoms of MS include fatigue; vision problems; difficulty walking; muscle weakness, stiffness, and spasms; and bladder and bowel problems.
-Not all patients have all symptoms.
+Not all people have all symptoms.

 - Interferon beta-1b (Betaseron, Extavia)